Skip to main content

 • Save all correspondence, including denial notices as you may need them to support applications for other assistance in the future.

 Apply for a disaster loan via the SBA (Small Business Administration (SBA): These loans are available to businesses, homeowners and renters to cover costs not covered by FEMA.
+Apply online or visit them in person at any FEMA site (see above) or at the Asheville Chamber of Commerce (36 Montford Ave, Asheville) or the Appalachian Enterprise Center in Boone (130 Poplar Grove Connector, Boone).

-Support for food and beverage service workers impacted by Hurricane Helene
+Support for food and beverage service workers

-Emergency Financial Management
+Emergency Personal Financial Management

 Personal finance disaster triage